This chapter is being reviewed in light of comments solicited by the Committee from the public.

 The work[s] [identify the works at issue] involved in this trial are known as:

-[1.] [literary works [in which words, numbers, or other verbal or numerical symbols or indicia are expressed in such material objects like books, periodicals, manuscripts, phonorecords, films, tapes, disks or cards];]
+[1.] [literary works [in which words, numbers, or other verbal or numerical symbols are expressed];]

 [2.] [musical works, including any accompanying words;]